How To Find Clients on LinkedIn in Under 5 Minutes for 2024

 But first, make sure your LinkedIn profile is up to date.
 Here’s a few quick tips:

-You might be expecting a long, detailed proposal to be what wins you the job, but often it’s something much simpler.
+Now you might expect a long, detailed proposal to be what wins you the job, but often it’s actually something much simpler.

-Yes, you will likely need to send in a proposal to win a job, but a simple Linked(n message letting them know you’ve applied can go a long way in building the relationship too.
+Yes, you will likely need to send in a proposal to win a job, but a simple LinkedIn message letting the client know you’ve applied can go a long way in building relationships too.

 Something like this is perfect: